Nemesis Inferno

-Nemesis Inferno is an inverted roller coaster at the Thorpe Park theme park in Surrey, England, UK.
-The ride was manufactured by Bolliger & Mabillard, the same Swiss firm that built the Nemesis inverted roller coaster at Alton Towers.
+Nemesis Inferno is a steel inverted roller coaster located at Thorpe Park in Surrey, England.
+The ride was manufactured by Bolliger & Mabillard.

 The 750 m Nemesis Inferno is themed around an erupting tropical volcano.
 The ride stands 29 m tall, features a top speed of 50 mph, and four inversions.

 History

 In 2002, after the opening of Colossus, Thorpe Park officially announced the addition of Nemesis Inferno in 2003.
-The layout was initially draughted by John Wardley, prior to his leaving the Tussauds Group, and the coaster was designed by Werner Stengel for B&M.
+The coaster was designed by Werner Stengel for B&M.

 Construction took place throughout 2002 with the first test run being completed in December 2002.
 Nemesis Inferno officially opened to the public on 5 April 2003.
 According to Nikki Nolan of The Tussauds Group who operated the park at the time, the ride was installed just one year after Colossus to "help transform Thorpe Park into a real thrill park".

 In 2004, Thorpe Park approached Guinness World Records to set the record for the "Most Naked People on a Rollercoaster".
 In May 2004, 81 students took part in the record, which was set at 28 – the number of seats on a single Nemesis Inferno train.
 In August 2004, Nemesis at Alton Towers broke the record with 32 riders.

-The roller coaster (Nemesis Inferno) was prominently featured in an episode of The Inbetweeners.
+The roller coaster was featured in an episode of the British sitcom The Inbetweeners, titled "Thorpe Park", that originally aired on 8 May 2008.